cesarvr/okd-client/README.md

 ### Namespace

 [Namespaces](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) is a way to partition resources across your Kubernetes/OpenShift cluster.
-This mean that to access a particular resource such as [BuildConfig](https://docs.openshift.com/container-platform/3.9/dev_guide/builds/index.html) you need to specify the cluster.
+This mean that to access a particular resource such as [BuildConfig](https://docs.openshift.com/container-platform/3.9/dev_guide/builds/index.html) you need first need to specify the namespace.

 ```js
   okd.namespace('dev-665')